The 10,000 Black Interns (10KBI) Programme: ‘A unique platform to break through barriers’

 The 10,000 Interns Foundation provides paid internships for Black students and graduates through the 10,000 Black Interns (10KBI) Programme.
 The exposure to life at the Bar from an array of perspectives has proven to be invaluable to interns.
 Here, some of 2023’s interns share their thoughts and reflections on their experiences.

-Pupillage at the Employed Bar: Citibank
+Pupillage at the employed Bar: Citibank

 An interview with Sharon Blackman OBE, Head of FX Legal at Citi and Corinna McClune, Citi's Sanctions, AML and Anti-Bribery Counsel and Senior Vice President.